SuleimanFarah/sunpy/Home:-Feature-Freeze-Checklist.md

 1. Update the stored `sunpy/net/vso/data/attrs.json` and `sunpy/net/jsoc/data/attrs.json` files by running the `tools/update_attrs_json.py` file, commit and PR the changes.
 1. Check if the API stability yaml needs updating.
 1. Generate the statistics for the what's new with with `./tools/generate_releaserst.xsh X.Y.0 vX.Ydev --pat=<your GH PAT>`, where `X.Y` is the previous major version number.
+1. Check license end year and update if needed.

 ## Branching